iree-org/iree-turbine/README.md

 ### Using a development compiler

-If doing native development of the compiler, it can be useful to switch to source builds for iree-compiler and iree-runtime.
+If doing native development of the compiler, it can be useful to switch to source builds for iree-base-compiler and iree-base-runtime.

-In order to do this, check out [IREE](https://github.com/openxla/iree) and follow the instructions to [build from source](https://iree.dev/building-from-source/getting-started/), making sure to specify [additional options for the Python bindings](https://iree.dev/building-from-source/getting-started/#building-with-cmake):
+In order to do this, check out [IREE](https://github.com/iree-org/iree) and follow the instructions to [build from source](https://iree.dev/building-from-source/getting-started/), making sure to specify [additional options for the Python bindings](https://iree.dev/building-from-source/getting-started/#building-with-cmake):